 Getting to the Kentucky Derby By Car

 If you’re driving in, you have the luxury of staying anywhere you like, including the East End where hotels are typically much cheaper!
 That said, you’ll be driving everywhere.
 We only recommend staying in the East End if you aren’t planning on doing much else during your stay or don’t particularly care about staying in a cool neighborhood.
+Check out our where to stay near Churchill Downs guide, or our more general where to stay in Louisville guide, for more tips.

 See also